zazull555/developer-challenge-api/README.md

 #### Frontend Developer

+Create a web application which runs in the browser and satisifes the following requirements:

+* Connects with the API using js / jquery
+* The use of Bootstrap 3/4 for page elements
+* The use of a CSS pre-processing tool like SCSS/LESS
+* Consideration of semantic markup, SEO and accessibility

+*OR*

+#### Angular Developer

 Create an Angular 2+ application which runs in the browser and satisifes the following requirements:

 * Two or more distinct components demonstrating component hierarchy